pelithne/AKS_Baseline_Deepdive/07-monitoring.md

 | [stderr] enabled                  | true/false              | Controls whether stderr container log collection is enabled | true |
 | [stderr] exclude_namespaces       | Comma-separated array   | Array of namespaces for which stderr logs won't be collected| ["kube-system","gatekeeper-system"] |
 | [collect_all_kube_events] enabled | true/false              | Controls whether Kube events of all types are collected.
 By default, the Kube events with type Normal aren't collected| false |

-## 1.10 Experimentation time

-Use copilot/google/stack overflow/MS learn to create dashboards in Grafana and Azure Monitor.